thernst-de/smarthome.plugin.autoblind/README.md

 **age:**
 Time since last change of state (seconds)

-The age is being calculated via the last change of the item given with attribute `item_state_id`.
+The age is being calculated via the last change of the item given with attribute `as_laststate_item_id`.

 **delay:**
 Time since enter conditions of state are not matched (seconds)